crownstack-guidelines/crownstack-guidelines/_posts/2017-08-11-firebase-analytic.md

 ---

-Firebase Analytics is an analytics solution to help you gain observation on what users are doing with your app.
+Firebase Analytics is an analytics solution to help you gain insights on what users are doing with your app.
 It gives you many different reports(Active User, Cohort, etc.) and filters to help you understand how your app is progressing toward your goals.
 Analytics reports help you understand clearly how your users behave, which enables you to make informed decisions regarding app marketing and performance optimizations.

 ### Key Feature of Firebase Analytics